Ceremonial of Benedict XVI: Fanon

 On 21 October 2012, during a canonisation mass, Pope Benedict wore the papal fanon and continued to do so in major papal liturgical events.
-The garment had not been used since the early 1980s when Pope John Paul II wore it once during a visit to Roman convent.
+The garment had not been used since the early 1980s when Pope John Paul II wore it once during a visit to a Roman convent.

-Tiara

-One item that Benedict did not wear during his papacy is the papal tiara.
-Like his two immediate predecessors, Benedict chose not to be crowned with the tiara during his Inauguration Mass, nor did he wear it since that time.
-Unlike them, however, he has emphasized this decision by breaking with prior tradition in using a mitre instead of the tiara in his coat of arms.
-Other traditional pontifical vestments remain unused as well, including the pontifical gloves, and the papal slippers.

 Reception

 Charlotte Allen describes Benedict as "the pope of aesthetics"; "he has reminded a world that looks increasingly ugly and debased that there is such a thing as the beautiful—whether it's embodied in a sonata or an altarpiece or an embroidered cope or the cut of a cassock—and that earthly beauty ultimately communicates a beauty that is beyond earthly things."

+Some drew ties between Benedict's perceived doctrinal orthodoxy and rigidity and his affinity for traditional papal dress.

 Franco Zeffirelli, the famed Italian film director of numerous lavish productions, criticized the Pontiff's vestments as being too "showy."
-He said that, "These are not times of high-tailored church wear."
+He said, "These are not times of high-tailored church wear."
 Zeffirelli believes that Pope Benedict's garments are "too sumptuous" and make the pontiff appear cold and removed from his surroundings.
 The Vatican explained Benedict's use of traditional vestments such as older, much taller miters during his "Urbi et Orbi" Christmas greeting by pointing to the need "to underline the continuity of today's liturgical celebration with that which characterized the life of the church in the past."
 The Pope's liturgist likened the use of vestments worn by previous popes to annotations in papal documents, where "a pope cites the pontiffs who preceded him in order to indicate the continuity of the church's magisterium."

 In August 2008 the Italian Association for Defense of Animals and the Environment called on Pope Benedict to stop wearing animal furs such as the ermine-trimmed camauro and mozetta whose usage he revived.
 The group cited the Pontiff's famous love of cats and started an online petition to try to persuade Benedict to switch to synthetics.